visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ## Forest Animals / 森林动物

-### Bear / 熊
-"This is a bear!
-Bears are big and furry.
-They like honey and sleep all winter!"

 ### Chipmunk / 花栗鼠
 "This is a chipmunk!
 Chipmunks are tiny and fast.
 They love to collect nuts in their cheeks!"

 ### Hedgehog / 刺猬
 "This is a hedgehog!
 Hedgehogs have little spines and curl into a ball when scared."

-### Fox / 狐狸
-"This is a fox!
-Foxes have bushy tails and pointy ears.
-They are clever and quiet!"

-### Wolf / 狼
-"This is a wolf!
-Wolves howl at night and live in packs."

-### Deer / 鹿
-"This is a deer!
-Deer have antlers and run fast.
-They are shy and live in the woods!"

 ### Hare / 野兔
 "This is a hare!
 Hares are like rabbits but run faster and have longer ears!"